carrielaben-da/daml/docs/source/json-api/index.rst

     daml json-api --ledger-host localhost --ledger-port 6865 --http-port 7575 \
     --query-store-jdbc-config "driver=org.postgresql.Driver,url=jdbc:postgresql://localhost:5432/test?&ssl=true,user=postgres,password=password,start-mode=create-if-needed-and-start"

-.. note:: The JSON API provides many other useful configuration flags, run ``daml json-api --help`` to see all of them.
+.. note:: The JSON API provides many other useful configuration flags.
+Run ``daml json-api --help`` to see all of them.

 Access Tokens
 =============

 The JSON API essentially performs two separate tasks:

-1. It talks to the Ledger API to get data it needs to operate, for this you need to *provide an access token* if your Ledger requires authorization.
+1. It talks to the Ledger API to get the data it needs to operate.
+If your ledger requries authorization you'll need to *provide an access token*.
 Learn more in the :doc:`/app-dev/authorization` docs.
-2. It accepts requests from Parties and passes them on to the Ledger API, for this each party needs to provide an *access token with each request* it sends to the JSON API.
+2. It accepts requests from Parties and passes them on to the Ledger API.
+In order to do this each party needs to provide an *access token with each request* it sends to the JSON API.

 .. note:: By default, the Daml Sandbox does not does not require access tokens.
-However, you still need to provide a party-specific access token when submitting commands or queries as a party.
-The token will not be validated in this case but it will be decoded to extract information like the party submitting the command.
+However, you will still need to provide a party-specific access token when you're submitting commands or queries as a party.
+The token will not be validated in this case but it will be decoded to extract information, such as the party submitting the command.

 Party-specific Access Tokens
 ----------------------------

 Party-specific requests, i.e., command submissions and queries, require a JWT with some additional restrictions compared to the format :doc:`described in the Token Payload section here </tools/sandbox>`.
 For command submissions, ``actAs`` must contain at least one party and ``readAs`` can contain 0 or more parties.
 Queries require at least one party in either ``actAs`` or ``readAs`` (note that before SDK 1.7.0, every request required exactly one party and before SDK 1.8.0 actAs was limited to exactly one party).
-In addition to that, the application id and ledger id are mandatory.
+In addition, the application id and ledger id are mandatory.
 HTTP requests pass the token in a header, while WebSocket requests pass the token in a subprotocol.

 .. note:: While the JSON API receives the token it doesn't validate it itself.
 Upon receiving a token it will pass it, and all data contained within the request, on to the Ledger API's AuthService which will then determine if the token is valid and authorized.
-However, the JSON API does decode the token to extract the ledger id, application id and party so it requires that you use the JWT format documented below.
+However, the JSON API does decode the token to extract the ledger id, application id, and party, so it requires you use the JWT format documented below.

 For a ledger without authorization, e.g., the default configuration of Daml Sandbox, you can use `https://jwt.io <https://jwt.io/#debugger-io?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJodHRwczovL2RhbWwuY29tL2xlZGdlci1hcGkiOnsibGVkZ2VySWQiOiJNeUxlZGdlciIsImFwcGxpY2F0aW9uSWQiOiJmb29iYXIiLCJhY3RBcyI6WyJBbGljZSJdfX0.atGiYNc9HfBFbm8s9j5vvMv2sJUlVprFiRmLeoUpJeY>`_ (or the JWT library of your choice) to generate your token.
 You can use an arbitrary secret here.
 The default "header" is fine.
 Under "Payload", fill in:

 .. code-block:: json